laravel/docs/eloquent-relationships.md

 #### Custom Polymorphic Types

 By default, Laravel will use the fully qualified class name to store the type of the related model.
-For instance, given the above exmaple where a `like` may belong to a `Post` or a `Comment`, the default `likable_type` would be either `App\Post` or `App\Comment`, respectively.
+For instance, given the example above where a `Like` may belong to a `Post` or a `Comment`, the default `likable_type` would be either `App\Post` or `App\Comment`, respectively.
 However, you may wish to decouple your database from your application's internal structure.
-In that case, you can use the relationship morph map to have Eloquent use the table name associated with each model:
+In that case, you may define a relationship "morph map" to instruct Eloquent to use the table name associated with each model instead of the class name:

     Relation::morphMap([
         App\Post::class,
         App\Comment::class,
     ]);

-Alternatively, you may also specify a string to associate with each model.
+Or, you may specify a custom string to associate with each model:

     Relation::morphMap([
         'posts' => App\Post::class,
         'likes' => App\Like::class,
     ]);

-You may register the `morphMap` in your `AppServiceProvider` or create a separate service provider for them.
+You may register the `morphMap` in your `AppServiceProvider` or create a separate service provider if you wish.

 <a name="many-to-many-polymorphic-relations"></a>
 ### Many To Many Polymorphic Relations